 art and science of gardening for nature

-Learn the wild way of growing and living, a new ecological approach explained in an email newsletter by landscape designer and writer Jack Wallington from his remote home in the Pennine hills in northern England.
+Learn the wild way of growing and living, a new ecological approach to gardening explained in an email newsletter by landscape designer and writer Jack Wallington from his remote garden in the Pennine hills in northern England.
 Study nature and reflect on the way it makes gardens, and us, stronger.

 “Written from the heart”

 “Very good value, inspiring”

 You can subscribe for the weekly gardening substack newsletter for free and join the premium subscription for £20/year to receive the exclusive main magazine newsletter at the start of every month, full of my deepest thoughts and latest discoveries, longer articles and detailed plant suggestions.

 My top plant recommendations trialled in garden designs

 Ideas for you to try in your garden